pobrn/qc71_laptop/README.md

 ```
 You can use `acpi_listen` to see what events are generated when you plug the machine in or disconnect the charger.
 You might need to modify the third line (in this snippet).

+# Troubleshooting

+## 'no such device' when loading the module

+* If you have the [`xmg_fusion_15`](https://github.com/pobrn/xmg_fusion_15) kernel module installed, please unload and delete it by running `sudo ./scripts/dkms_uninstall.sh` in its directory.
+It is of no use anymore.

+* The [TUXEDO Control Center](https://github.com/tuxedocomputers/tuxedo-control-center) may interfere with the operation of this kernel module.
+Please do not use the two at the same time.